MicrosoftDocs/power-automate-docs/articles/enhance-business-process-flows-branching.md

  ![Flow chart showing steps for an investigation process for information disclosure cases](media/example-car-sales-flow-chart-investigation-information-disclosure-case.png "Flow chart showing steps for an investigation process for information disclosure cases")

- You will need to provide a workflow to synchronize the Approve/Deny decision from the Investigation record to the Request record.
+ You will need to provide a workflow to synchronize the Approve/Deny decision from the Investigation row to the Request record.

 ### Next steps
  [Create a business process flow](create-business-process-flow.md)